 “Instead, what the city of Aurora has done is have his back, they’re defending (Dieck) both legally and politically,” Owen said.
 “That is the City of Aurora saying this type of conduct is what we expect of our officers and is perfectly acceptable to us.
 And that is not acceptable to the Lewis family.”

-In a statement, city spokesperson Joe Rubino said Aurora had not been served with the lawsuit and cannot comment on pending litigation.
+In an initial statement, city spokesperson Joe Rubino said Aurora had not been served with the lawsuit and cannot comment on pending litigation.

 A previous statement from the city, released when the county court case was filed, reiterated that investigations have cleared Dieck of wrongdoing and said the city attorney’s office “will strongly defend the actions of the officer and the Aurora Police Department.”